-Data mapping is a process that figures out the type of information you accumulate, why and where you hold it, and with whom you share it.
-This process also states that how the information is transferred addresses many other questions related to data collection and its daily usage.
+Data mapping is a process that involves identifying the type of information you accumulate, why and where you hold it, and with whom you share it.
+This process also states how the information is transferred and addresses many other questions related to data collection and its daily usage.

-CCPA expects you to conduct data mapping of your users from California.
-Although, this is not a strict obligation by the CCPA but considered as a good practice that saps risk associated with the data of your users.
+CCPA requires you to conduct data mapping of your users from California.
+Although this is not a strict obligation by the CCPA it is considered a good practice that mitigates the risk associated with the data of your users.

-3) How can we make our website CCPA compliant?
+3) How can we make your website CCPA compliant?

-CCPA requirements are clear and precise that a business must meet.
+CCPA requirements are clear and precise in relation to what a business must do to meet these by ensuring that they implement a CCPA compliant cookie consent solution on their website.
 The requirements include:

-4) Should I take consent before collecting and processing my users’ data?
+4) Should I gain consent before collecting and processing my users’ data?

 No, as a reversal, CCPA does not require you to obtain consent before collecting and processing your users’ data.